sahadnk72/sahadnk72.github.io/_posts/2016-11-12-appsecret-proof-h1-report.md

 that allowed me to leak appsecret_proof (`hash_hmac('sha256', app_access_token, app_secret)`) which was being submitted to Facebook servers from the app server.

-What's appsecret_proof? <a href="https://developers.facebook.com/docs/graph-api/securing-requests">Read more about it here.</a>
+What's appsecret_proof? <a href="https://developers.facebook.com/docs/graph-api/securing-requests">Read more</a>

 While signing into `site.com` using Facebook and intercepting the POST request containing the `access_token` which was being submitted to `https://www.site.com/auth/facebook` after the Oauth flow,